 Finding a place in LA that offers individualized treatment can be difficult, especially in such a densely populated area with such a high rate of rehab check-ins.
 Looking outside of LA in the Southern California vicinity can still be a helpful choice.

-At Opus Health, we are only one hour north of LA and offer medically-supervised detox and medication assisted treatment.
+At Opus Health, we are only one hour north of LA and offer medical detox and medication-assisted treatment.
 We have a small facility with a 2:1 staff to patient ratio, giving us a chance to fully connect and help you through your detox or recovery process.
-Call us today if you need help finding a place to start your safe, comfortable and drug-free life.
+Call us today if you need help finding a place to start your safe, comfortable, and drug-free life.

 If you or a loved one needs help, call us at 949-625-4019.